 As part of the review the commission considered the submissions received from stakeholders as well as carrying out its own research and obtained specialist advice about the port industry and market.
-This information is discussed in more detail in the following chapters of this Draft Report, including the commission's draft findings and recommendations.
+This information was discussed in the Draft Report, including the commission's draft findings and recommendations.